 Before you arrive to camp information will be available below three weeks prior to the start of camp.
 This information will include medication requirements (complete only if taking meds at this event), parking details, check-in and out times with locations, confirmed daily schedule, mailing address for camper mail, what to bring and other important information you will need to know before attending camp.
 If any medical information changes, it is your responsibility to notify Continuing Education Services at email@example.com.

-Included in the Fee: The resident camp fee covers lodging, meals, instruction, consumable material, a camp t-shirt* and insurance.
+Included in the Fee: The resident camp fee covers lodging, meals, instruction, consumable material for 2D and 3D workshop choices, a camp t-shirt* and insurance.
+The commuter fee includes noon and evening meals, instruction, consumable material for 2D and 3D workshop choices, a camp t-shirt* and insurance.

 Payment Plans: The final step in the registration you will have two Payment Plan options.